ekomsSavior/PWN-TAG/README.md

 # PWN-TAG
 _"tag to pwn"_ — NFC payload delivery system for social engineering, red team ops, and mobile testing.

 PWN-TAG lets you write NFC tags that trigger live payloads on mobile devices — from fingerprinting to botnet enrollment.
-Built for hackers, educators, defenders, and curious minds.
+Built for ethical hackers, educators, defenders, and curious minds.

 ---

 ## Branches

 | Branch         | Purpose                                                                 |
 |----------------|-------------------------------------------------------------------------|